pforret/jekyll.forret.com/_posts/2006/2006-04-14-bluehost-vs-dreamhost.md

 **DNS MANAGEMENT**
 A big difference between the two is the way they handle DNS management.

   * Bluehost will expect their DNS servers to be responsible for any domain hosted.
 Their management web interface will not accept to host a domain that is not controlled by their DNS servers.
-Believe me, I&#8217;ve tried.
+Believe me, I've tried.
   * Bluehost does not allow you to just define subdomains in DNS and point them to some external IP address.
 All your subdomains must be hosted on the same Bluehost server
   * Bluehost does not allow you to choose the subfolder for a subdomain: blog.example.com is hosted on `/blog`.
 Unfortunately any other domain example.2.com that you have will not be able to get a subdomain blog.example2.com on another subfolder.

 **CONCLUSION**
-If your demands are not too high (not something like 10 domains with 150 subdomains), you like a complete and easy web interface and the luxury of being able to install 30+ applications with one click (it&#8217;s three actually, but who&#8217;s complaining), then take [Bluehost](http://www.bluehost.com/track/pforret/COMPARE), they&#8217;re the cheapest.
+If your demands are not too high (not something like 10 domains with 150 subdomains), you like a complete and easy web interface and the luxury of being able to install 30+ applications with one click (it's three actually, but who's complaining), then take [Bluehost](http://www.bluehost.com/track/pforret/COMPARE), they're the cheapest.
 If you need flexible DNS management, are not afraid of installing programs yourself (FTP and such), need a lot of email, database or bandwidth: [Dreamhost](http://www.dreamhost.com/r.cgi?166410) is the way to go!